Zhangjt9317/SOM_GUI/README.md

 ##### 1/27/2020

 For some reason jupyter does not start successfully based on the current environment.yml, but the rest of them function normally.
 I would ignore this issue right now and focus getting the MVP done soon.
-The following are issues that need to be addressed immediately.

-1.
+1. I have successfully trained the model using GUI
+2. I need to automate visualization generation
+3. Make the progress bar work

+The training phase and visualization phase are separated.
+After training the model we can select any of them (if you trained multiple) and generate visualization based on them.